marialyck/SocialData/index.md

+## When is it safe to drive in the UK?

+In this article, you will have the opportunity to investigate, if you drive at a safe time and distance.
+What factors do you believe has and impact on the day to day safety on the road?

+Firstly, here is a map displaying all accidents in the UK every hour of the day.
+Try to adjust the slider and see if it impacts the number of accidents.

+## place heatmap

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/marialyck/SocialData/edit/master/index.md) to maintain and preview the content for your website in Markdown files.